Want to know awesome things to do in Maui with kids? Check out my complete guide to Maui kid-friendly experiences, restaurants, and places to stay.

 None of that compares to the pool area, though!
 Wailea Canyon in an on-site water theme park with four jungle pools, five winding slides, a whitewater rapids slide, a Tarzan pool with a rope swing, a sand beach, and so much more!

-Enjoy yourself in a jacuzzi while your little ones explore one of the six waterfalls, or help your baby take their first dip in the infant pool.
+Enjoy yourself in a Jacuzzi while your little ones explore one of the six waterfalls, or help your baby take their first dip in the infant pool.

 Whatever you do, don’t forget to try the world’s first water elevator!
 And if you try the Lava Tube Slide – please let me know how much you love it – it’s brand new!

 The views at this resort look fabulous enough, but add in the fact that their restaurant features the famous Chef Morimoto, and I will be booking soon!
+Check out the latest prices and more details.

 The activities here look wonderful as well, with your choice of coconut leaf weaving, coconut husking, hula lessons, ukulele lessons, or an outrigger canoe experience.
 If you have a little Moana-lover, they would be in paradise!